Alfresco/docs-alfresco/search-enterprise/latest/using/languages.md

 @{http://www.alfresco.org/model/content/1.0}title:(Object Oriented Programming)
 ```

-When prefixes and fully qualified names are used, the property has to be prefixed with the `@` symbol.
-This is one of the main differences between AFTS and Lucene.
+When prefixes and fully qualified names are used, the property has to be prefixed with the @ symbol: this is one of the main differences between AFTS and Lucene.
 Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the backslash.